Listen to a series of in-depth, informative and entertaining interviews with the brightest minds at the European

 The European Inventor Award jury consists of inventors who are all former finalists.
 To judge proposals, the independent panel will draw on their wealth of technical, business, and intellectual property expertise.
-In 2022, Wolfgang M. Heckl served as the jury chair.
+In 2023, Wolfgang M. Heckl is the jury chair.

 is Director General of the Deutsches Museum in Munich, a position he has held since 2004.
 He holds the Oskar von Miller chair for science communication at the Technical University in Munich where he researches molecular self-organisation in the nanotechnology field.
 Professor Heckl received the Communicator Prize from the German Science Foundation and was awarded the European Descartes Prize for Science Communication.
 He is the author of more than 200 peer review publications and published a bestselling book entitled Die Kultur der Reparatur in 2013.